renovatebot/renovate/lib/modules/manager/custom/regex/readme.md

 The first two required fields are `fileMatch` and `matchStrings`:

 - `fileMatch` works the same as any manager
-- `matchStrings` is a `regex` manager concept and is used for configuring a regular expression with named capture groups
+- `matchStrings` is a `regex` custom manager concept and is used for configuring a regular expression with named capture groups

 Before Renovate can look up a dependency and decide about updates, it needs this information about each dependency: